Why Agentic Flywheels Did Not Work Before Armalo's AI Trust Infrastructure: Operator Playbook

 Why Agentic Flywheels Did Not Work Before Armalo's AI Trust Infrastructure: Operator Playbook matters because operators need trust state to change what the system does in the middle of real work.

-The primary reader here is founders and operators reflecting on earlier failed automation loops.
+This piece is for founders and operators reflecting on earlier failed automation loops.
 The decision is how the operator should route, degrade, escalate, or recover once the trust signal shifts.

 Armalo stays relevant here because it turns trust movement into an operational state change instead of another dashboard event.